Supportive Guidance For The Probate Process

 What happens during probate?

-The first step in probate is to appoint a personal representative.
+The first step in probate is to locate the will and, if found, to make an application for its admission and approval by the court.
+Appointment of a personal representative is requested at the time a petition for admission of the will is filed with the court.
 The personal representative is responsible for managing the estate and carrying out the deceased person’s wishes.
-The personal representative will then need to inventory the assets of the estate, pay the debts and distribute the assets to the heirs.
+The personal representative will then, among other tasks, need to inventory the assets of the estate, pay the debts and distribute the assets to the heirs.

 How long does probate take?

 The length of time it takes to go through probate can vary depending on the complexity of the estate.
-However, probate typically takes about 6-12 months to complete.
+However, probate typically takes about six to 12 months to complete.

 Can I avoid probate?

 One way to avoid probate is to create a living trust.
 A living trust is a legal entity that holds your assets while you are alive and after you die.
-This means that your assets will not pass through probate when you die.
+This means that your assets will not pass through probate when you die, so long as all significant assets are transferred to the trust.

 Preparing For Probate